paulhiggs/dvb-i-tools/README.md

 - SAT&gt;IP parameters are only specified with DVB-T or DVB-S delivery parameters
 - unique service prominence values
 - unigue global and national parental rating values for services and program metadata
+- correct use of accessibility features and applications signalling

 ### Use